ari-feiglin/biu-advanced-programming-knn/README.md

 The current branch has the source for the second assignment.
 For the first assignment's source, please navigate to the `assignment1-submission` branch.
+For the second assignment's source, please navigate to the `assignment2-submission` branch.

 ## Compiling and Running The Project